 Chocolate heaven cake

 This is the most downloaded cake from Ditch The Carbs.
 This dessert absolutely deserves a spot at the table this holiday season!

 It is sugar-free, wheat-free, grain-free, gluten-free, and nut-free...a brilliant cake for almost all occasions.
 It can be sliced and served with berries and cream or cut into small squares for a platter to share.
 Decorate with a chocolate ganache and your family will ask for seconds.

 Love the classic creamy Italian coffee brandy dessert?
 So will your guests!
 This cake is always a total hit.

 No cooking is required for these make-ahead creamy mint truffles.
 They are the perfect thing to bring to a gathering or a dinner party.
 I love serving them with coffee or tea at the end of a meal.
 Roll in cocoa, coconut, or crushed nuts to make them an attractive healthy gift.

 Here in New Zealand, Christmas is celebrated in the middle of summer, so this creamy healthy frozen dessert is always a hit.

 The lemon balances the coconut flavor beautifully in this dessert.
 Plus, this recipe can be made into cupcakes.
-Top it off with lemon, yoghurt and cream cheese icing or serve on the side.
-This is sure to become a favourite.
+Top it off with lemon, yogurt and cream cheese icing, or serve on the side.
+This is sure to become a favorite.